goify/welog/README.md

 func ExampleUsage() {
- // create a new logger with info level with basic mode or use `welog.Colourful` to use colourful mode logger := welog.GenerateLogger(Info, welog.Basic) // welog.Colourful
+ // create a new logger with info level with basic mode or use `welog.Colorful` to use colorful mode logger := welog.GenerateLogger(Info, welog.Basic) // welog.Colorful

  // log some messages
  logger.Error("An error occurred")